Limiting Beliefs. Where do they come from? Why it’s so hard to change?

 Why it’s so hard to change our thoughts and beliefs?

-1) Beliefs are not always based on facts, and still, they are the hardest thing to change in a person.
+1) Beliefs are rarely based on facts, and still, they are the hardest thing to change.
 The thought- that become our belief- is repeated so often, it creates a specific “groove,” or pathway, in the brain.
 We create habits of thinking in certain way.
 We follow those beliefs and expectations by taking actions – it gives us what we expect because we don’t believe other possibilities.
 To call ourselves truly “free” – we need to be able to change the thinking patterns.

 It is as hard to change the (limiting) beliefs as it is to change a habit.
 In the beginning it hurts and then it gets easier until you can’t live without the new habit, new way of thinking.
 Similarly, it is hard for the body to adjust to something healthy.
 If a body cell got used to harmful substances, it’s going to initially reject for some time what is good for it.